m202a-winter19-lofi/m202a-winter19-lofi.github.io/design.md

 connected affine layer whose output is then fed to a softmax function to convert the scores into classification probabilities.
 The class (activity type) whose probability was the maximum among these was the activity the sample is to be classified as.</p>

-<p>The "adam" optimizer was used since it has been found to often give strong empirical results and it utilizes both running means of momentum and
+<p>The Adam optimizer was used (with the Keras default learning rate and learning rate decay) since it has been found to often give strong empirical
-past gradient history.
+results as it utilizes both running means of momentum and past gradient history.
 A batch size of 400 samples was used in training the network over 10 epochs.</p>

 ### Stride rate estimation